 The following discussion of the Company's financial performance is based on the unaudited condensed consolidated financial statements set forth herein.
 Expenses and, to a greater extent, operating income, vary by quarter.
-Results of a period shorter than a full year may not be indicative of results expected for the entire year as a result of the seasonality of our business and the current economic uncertainty.
+Results of a period shorter than a full year may not be indicative of results expected for the entire year as a result of the seasonality of our business, among other things.